-These papers are often quoted by people who seem motivated to rehabilitate negative reinforcement, although the papers are generally more about nomenclature, and not whether or not negative reinforcement is humane.
+These papers are often quoted by people who seem motivated to rehabilitate negative reinforcement, although the papers are generally more about nomenclature, and not whether negative reinforcement is humane.

-Before we go on, here are a working definition of negative reinforcement and some examples:
+Before we go on, here is a working definition of negative reinforcement and some examples:

 Something is removed after a behavior, which results in the behavior happening more often.